Subscribe! Apple Podcasts | Android | RSS

 John Tamm’s last assignment before retiring was serving as an FBI liaison to the National Commission on Terrorist Attacks (9-11 Commission) and as a member of the professional staff of the Commission.

 After retiring, he worked for government contractor Booz Allen Hamilton as a military, law enforcement and intelligence consultant.
 Currently, he is employed as a principal administrative officer of the Presbytery of Eastern Virginia.

 1975 – 2004

-The following are news articles about John Tamm’s investigation and the various prosecutions of teamster union official Frank Sheeran, in addition to articles and video regarding the movie The Irishman about Sheeran’s life and the disappearance of teamster leader Jimmy Hoffa:
+The following are news articles about John Tamm’s investigation and the various prosecutions of teamster union official Frank Sheeran, and articles and video regarding the movie The Irishman about the life of Frank Sheeran and the disappearance of teamster leader Jimmy Hoffa:

 Philadelphia Daily News – 2/13/1979: Mob Whos Who in Crime

 Philadelphia Daily News – 2/23/1980: Sheeran Acquitted, Cont.
 Sheeran Acquitted of Racketeering

 Philadelphia Daily News – 4/9/1981: Sheeran Target for Hired Gun, Sheeran Target for Hired Gun – Cont.